l31rb4g/offapt/README.md

 `./offapt.sh [package name]`

 You can run this command as many times as you want.
-The packages will be downloaded as .deb files.

 This command will create a .debs folder, with one subfolder for each package downloaded.
+The packages will be downloaded with all its dependencies.

 ---

-2. Tar the .debs folder and send it to the machine without internet access
+2. Tar the .debs folder and send it to the machine that does not have internet access

 `tar -cvf debs.tar .debs`